What 500 Pages of Drug Trafficking Discovery Actually Contained

 We're not going to tell you how the case ended.
 That's not the point.

-Because if a defendant can find four issues in 500 pages, imagine what the right questions could find in yours.
+Because if a defendant can find critical issues in his own discovery, imagine what the right questions could find in yours.

 This is legal information based on a real case, not legal advice.
 We are not attorneys and do not provide legal representation.
-Drug case laws and defenses vary by state and jurisdiction — always consult a licensed criminal defense attorney.
+Drug case laws and defenses vary by state and jurisdiction.

 Drug Case Discovery Checklist